boazbk/tcs/lec_08_uncomputability.md

 It is no exaggeration to say that the existence of such a universal program/machine underlies the information technology revolution that began in the latter half of the 20th century (and is still ongoing).
 Up to that point in history, people have produced various special-purpose calculating devices such as the abacus, the slide ruler, and machines that compute various trigonometric series.
 But as Turing  (who was perhaps the one to see most clearly the ramifications of universality) observed, a _general purpose computer_ is much more powerful.
-Once build a device that can compute the single universal function we have the ability, _via software_, to extend it to do arbitrary computations.
+Once we build a device that can compute the single universal function, we have the ability, _via software_, to extend it to do arbitrary computations.
 For example, if we want to simulate a new Turing machine $M$, we do not need to build a new physical machine, but rather can represent $M$ as a string (i.e., using _code_) and then input $M$ to the universal machine $U$.

 Beyond the practical applications, the existence of a universal algorithm also surprising theoretical ramification, and in particular can be used to show the existence of _uncomputable functions_, upending the intuitions of mathematicians over the centuries from Euler to Hilbert.